About STABLE Kentucky

-These tax-advantaged savings accounts allow families to set aside money to use on qualified disability expenses such as education, healthcare, housing, transportation, and more.
+These tax-advantaged savings accounts allow Kentuckians with disbilities who are 26 or younger, or their families on their behalf, to set aside money to use on qualified disability expenses such as education, healthcare, housing, transportation, and more.
 Earnings in STABLE Kentucky Accounts are not subject to federal income tax, so long as funds are spent on qualified disability expenses.
 The accounts are also tax-free at the state level, thanks to a bill Treasurer Ball successfully advocated for during the 2018 KY General Assembly Session.

 STABLE Kentucky Accounts have similar features to standard bank accounts, but can also be investment accounts, similar to 529 college savings accounts or 401(k) retirement accounts.
 When a participant deposits money into their STABLE Kentucky Account, the money can be saved in an FDIC insured option or invested in different options chosen by the participant.
 While participants can still withdraw and spend money as needed, a STABLE Kentucky Account also allows money to grow and save long-term for disability expenses.